Review by Frank Plowright

 When ageing comic fans gather round the fire to complain about their lumbago, their discussion inevitably leads to Kirby, and consensus would have it that New Gods was his finest work of the 1970s.
 With its heroic archetypes and updating of themes from classical Greek literature, there’s certainly a case to be made, yet Kamandi could be considered better.

 When asked to create a post-cataclysm comic after DC failed to land the rights to Planet of the Apes, Kirby cast his mind back to a stillborn caveman series he’d created in the 1950s, recycled the design and name of the lead character, and he was away.
 Kamandi is big screen action reels of an apocalyptic future.
-If the series has a unifying theme it’s survival, and Kamandi himself is no passive observer, but a violent, proactive warrior whose continued existence is his most precious commodity.
+Survival is a unifying theme, and Kamandi himself is no passive observer, but a violent, proactive warrior whose continued existence is his most precious commodity.

 Kirby’s humanised animals retain the characteristics we associate with them.
 The big cats and apes are fierce warriors, the snake a devious trader, and the dog loyal to perceived masters.
 It appears only horses have somehow avoided this evolution, but why pick at that lapse of logic if it permits Kirby to illustrate a charge of mounted tiger cavalry?

 Such was his prodigious imagination that Kirby rarely runs a story beyond two chapters, but the one time he does results in the best material here.
-It’s a rip-roaring, page-turning, ultimately tragic adventure in which the plot squirms around like an eel in the fist.
+It’s a rip-roaring, page-turning, ultimately tragic adventure, the plot squirming around like an eel in the fist.
 It involves a giant monster feared by all who mention it, yet which turns out to be something else entirely, a mad race sequence, a department store that deals in everything available, and the return of some old friends.

 Also notable are a two-part tale debating whether it might be better to destroy what Earth has become to permit a clean slate, and the heartbreak of Kamandi setting up home with Flower.